hyperspy/hyperspy-bundle/docs/install.rst

    :alt: Bundle installation progress
    :figwidth: 60%

-   A screenshot during the bundle installation process
+   A screenshot during the bundle installation process.

 And that's it!
-All the installed programs should now be installed and they distribution should be available from the terminal, the context menu or the start menu (:ref:`usage-label`).
+All the installed programs should now be installed and the distribution should be available from the terminal, the context menu or the start menu (:ref:`usage-label`).